bangingheads/UserSpiceEmbed/README.md

 UserSpice can be downloaded from their [website](https://userspice.com/) or on [GitHub](https://github.com/mudmin/UserSpice5)

+This plugin requires UserSpice 5.3.7+ as the hooks it uses were added in that patch.

 ## Setting Up

 1. Copy the embed plugin folder from inside the repo into /usersc/plugins/